shaolaizheyitao/MQTT/server-support.md

 *  MQTT.js  will accept connections with username and password supplied, but do not actually authenticate the connection

-* IBM MessageSight supports a High-Availability mode which provides the redundancy advantage of a cluster, but does not support any sort of load balancing for MQTT.

 * 2lemetry uses domains, where the first topic segment is the domain name.
 The `$SYS` topic space is under the domain (i.e. `com.example/$SYS/#`)